Telegram-native · Zero dependencies

 Remote steer

-Inject instructions into a live session from your phone.
-Needs tmux; degrades gracefully to notify-only when absent.
+Inject instructions into a live session from your phone — reply to any session notification, or use /send.
+Needs tmux; degrades gracefully to notify-only.

 Multi-agent